 - Children engaged in organized sports should be given at least two days off per week.
 This isn’t just resting time: it represents the body’s best chance at repairing damage and strengthening joints and muscles.

 - Total exercise time should be increased very gradually.
 Children habitually underreport minor aches and pains, and abrupt increases in sports-related activities can easily invite injuries that require long stretches of rehabilitation.

 - Children should take at least two or three months off from each sport every year.
 Even professional athletes enjoy their off seasons, and children need even more variety in their athletic calendars.

 - Children should be limited to one team per sport per season.

 - Take the early signs of overuse and burnout seriously.
 Children will usually argue to get back in the game, so parents should be prepared to stand firm.
+Seek advice on recovery and methods of rehabilitation from an orthopedic doctor.
 A little time spent recovering completely from a minor injury can translate into more playing time later on when the alternative is a trip to the doctor and a mandated stretch of complete rest.